-We observed a significant effect of BETi on in vitro cell growth in both cell lines.
-Moreover, Results: MYC expression, which is under the control of an exogenous promoter, was not reduced following BETi treatment.
+Results: We observed a significant effect of BETi on in vitro cell growth in both cell lines.
+Moreover, MYC expression, which is under the control of an exogenous promoter, was not reduced following BETi treatment.
 Similar growth suppressive effects were observed in human AR-negative prostate cancer cell lines.
+BETi in combination with both pan-PI3k and beta-specific PI3K inhibitors resulted in synergistic growth suppression in these models.

 Conclusions: The finding of efficacy in an AR negative model of prostate cancer would suggest that AR negative prostate cancers (i.e. neuroendocrine, AR-negative adenocarcinoma) may derive clinical benefit from therapy.
 Also, suppression of growth in the BMPC cell lines appears independent of MYC inhibition.
 Thus, we obtained significant cell growth suppression without affect two of the main pathways assumed to mediate BETi effects.
-These studies may lead, therefore, to the identification of additional mechanisms of BETi action and, additionally, identifying both synergistic partners and/or mechanisms of resistance may enhance the use of BETi in the clinic.
+Furthermore, the use of novel drug partners with BETi, such as PI3K inhibitors, may improve the therapeutic index of BETi in the clinic.

-- COI: All authors report no conflict of interest - FUNDING: ASCO Young Investigator Award; DoD postdoctoral PCRP training award; Prostate Cancer Foundation Young Investigator Award
+COI: All authors report no conflict of interest

+FUNDING: ASCO Young Investigator Award; DoD postdoctoral PCRP training award; Prostate Cancer Foundation Young Investigator Award